Guinea, Liberia and Sierra Leone Expedition

 Day 2 - Conakry

 Today we will have a brief visit to the capital.
 First-time visitors to Conakry are often struck by the city's lively atmosphere and its friendly people.
 The city is home to several interesting tourist attractions, including the National Museum of Guinea, the Botanical Gardens, and the Grand Mosque.
 Conakry is also known for its beautiful beaches, delicious seafood, and its lively nightlife.
 It is also renowned for dreadful traffic and, once we manage to leave the traffic jam, we will head to the outskirts of Kindia.
+Tonight we may be lucky enough to experience a mask dance.

 (140 Km, driving time 4 hr)